 SEMAGLUTIDE OZEMPIC RISKS BLACK BOX WARNING: THYROID CANCER

 Semaglutide carries a black box warning for thyroid C-cell tumors in the US, based on rodent studies.
 Though medullary thyroid carcinoma (MTC) is rare, regulatory authorities require additional monitoring of MTC incidence in the US for at least 15 years, with results expected by 2035-2037.
-Semaglutide is contraindicated in patients with a personal or family history of MTC and patients with multiple endocrine neoplasias (MEN) type 2 in the US .
+Semaglutide is contraindicated in patients with a personal or family history of thyroid disease, thyroid cancer, MTC and patients with multiple endocrine neoplasias (MEN) type 2 in the US .
+As a doctor that specializes in Hashimoto's I would not recommend taking this drug as my Hashimoto's patients are more likely to have benign thyroid nodules.
+Hypothyroidism, or low thyroid function is also associated with thyroid nodules.
+However, nodules can sometimes become cancerous over time.
+Therefore I do not recommend any of my thyroid disease patients take Ozempic.

 VISION: INCREASED DIABETIC RETINOPATHY ISSUES ON SEMAGLUTIDE